analexander/README-Generator/READMEsample.md

 ## Installation

-To install necessary dependencies, run the following command: npm install
+To install necessary dependencies, run the following command: hi

 ## Usage

-All the user needs to do is enter the prompts with information regarding their project and a README file will be generated.
+hi

 ## License

-This project is licensed under the APACHE 2.0 license.
+This project is licensed under the MIT license.

 ## Contributing

-No contributions were made.
+hi

 ## Tests

-To run tests, run the following command: npm run test
+To run tests, run the following command: hi

 ## Questions

-If you have any questions about the repo, open an issue or contact [analexander] directly at angale22@gmail.com.
+If you have any questions about the repo, open an issue or contact [hi] directly at hi.